LBoullosa/TheStandard.PoC.BackgroundWorker/README.md

 * Runs a worker with some Action.
 * Listens to inner events and notification progress event from the Action being runned.
 * Let control flow when worker ends depending on its status.
-* Includes a console application as an example to show how it´s used.
+* Includes a console application as an example to show how itÂ´s used.

 Pending to be added
 * Improved Tests.